SanctityEnergy/Transactive-Power-Challenge/README.md

 # Transactive Power Challenge
 CL+B Fest Challenge

+The Transactive Power Challenge is presented by Sanctity Energy, and there will be a *$500 cash prize* and opportunity to work with judges and present the project in-person at MIT to interested students, faculty and researchers for the winning team.

 **Teams participating in the Legal Hackers 2018 [Computational Law and Blockchain Festival](https://legalhackers.org/clbfest2018) are encouraged to tackle the [Transactive Power Challenge](https://sanctityenergy.github.io/TransactivePowerChallenge/) with a high level design concept and rapid prototype project:**

 ## The Purpose